 The German philosophers Ludwig Feuerbach and Karl Marx would probably answer that one of the main reasons for political stupefaction is religion.
 According to Feuerbach, men has an instinct of self-preservation (Selbsterhaltungstrieb), which is intimately linked to an urge for beatitude (Glückseligkeitstrieb).

-Since this urge for happiness is encumbered by nature and society, men tries to compensate the resulting feeling of dependence by creating religion with the help of fantasy.
+Since this urge for happiness is encumbered by nature and society, men tries to compensate the resulting feeling of dependence by creating a religion with the help of fantasy.
 Even though this gives a certain relief to the human, it distracts from problems which we encounter here and now, argues Feuerbach.
 Even worse: men becomes disunited with himself.

 Rather than religion, we are supposed to focus our attention on interpersonal relationships.
 Homo homini deus est (men is supposed to become a god to men) is his mantra.

 The early Marx, who was heavily influenced in his thinking by Feuerbach, famously said: „It [religion] is opium for the folk.“ For him, religion was an illusionary, heavenly panacea for earthly suffering.
 A distraction from political suppression and social degradation.
 Especially through the fictional promise of salvation in the netherworld, which takes the power of changing actual matters in this world.

 After Marx religion is even an instrument of political ideology, an instrumentum regni.
 Maybe it is not all that wrong to become suspicious as soon as a political party turns religion to the core of their identity.

 Looking at the Indian society, Feuerbach and Marx seem to have a point.
-It is not only the belief in afterlife, but also the misconception of karma and continuing adherence to an antediluvian cast system that creates political paralysis.
+It is not only the belief in an afterlife, but also the misconception of karma and continuing adherence to an antediluvian cast system that creates political paralysis.